Working with SubForms in dBASE

 What Is a SubForm?

-another form.
-It is a new type of container that can be used in your forms,
+within another form.
+It is a new type of container that can be used

-and it acts mostly like a regular dBASE form (see details given below).
+in your forms, and it acts mostly like a regular dBASE form (see details

-dBASE Plus, subclassed (internally) from the stock form class.
+object in dBASE Plus, subclassed (internally) from the stock form

-events of a standard form, except as noted below -- the following information
+and events of a standard form, except as noted below -- the following

 - Subforms do not have the following properties: